Many seniors ask, “How will I pay for rehabilitation in the nursing home once I leave the hospital?”

 The HMO identifies the length of stay by the assessments offered to them by the nursing home rehabilitation personnel and the level of independence required where the patient will reside after their rehab stay.
 The HMO makes use of a Nurse Case Manager and a Medical Director who is a physician to make this decision.

 Secondary insurances with Medicare Supplemental Coverage will normally pay the $114.00 each day co-pay for days 21 through day 30 and then approximately up to 100 days relying on the tier level of the insurance plan and some tiers will often pay up to 120 days.
 It is crucial for you to know exactly what your insurance will cover so you don’t get caught with a large unexpected expense.

 If you have the resources, you can naturally pay the Medicare $114.00 daily co-pay privately.

 Many States Use Medicaid

 A lot of states use a Medicaid Program for individuals who fulfill the monetary eligibility and medical requirement criteria.
 Please contact your State’s Department of Human Services Income Support Division (regional Medicaid office) to see if you or you or your loved one fulfills the requirements for support.
-Many people fear that they may lose their house or all of their earnings and properties if they can’t pay the bill but here are laws and regulations in each state that supplies Medicaid to safeguard the house or homestead and to secure the partner from hardship.
-There are also lawyer’s that concentrate on Elder Law that can assist you to protect your earnings and properties and prepare for the shift to State Medicaid Assistance when you or your loved ones resources end up to not be enough.
+Many people fear that they may lose their house or all of their earnings and properties if they can’t pay the bill but there are laws and regulations in each state that supplies Medicaid to safeguard the house or homestead and to secure the partner from hardship.
+There are also lawyers that concentrate on Elder Law that can assist you to protect your earnings and properties and prepare for the shift to State Medicaid Assistance when you or your loved ones’ resources end up not be enough.